-Throughout the interview campaign, operators expressed the need for resources, support and training to help guide them through the various stages of the development process.
+Throughout the interview campaign, state charter schools expressed the need for resources, support and training to help guide them through the various stages of the development process.
 Two areas where the largest benefit will be seen includes:

-Creating Network of Preferred Service Providers: Through proper marketing of sector-wide business opportunities, it is possible to assemble a collaborative and motivated set of real estate and financing partners - one method through which to vet and define the existing service provider landscape would be a Request for Qualification ("RFQ") and interview process.
-The objectives would be to generate competition and price concessions, ensure quality of service and commitment to charter operator community, and provide operators with quick access to a pre-identified pool of best-in-class professionals.
-Network would include: commercial brokers, lenders, architecture and design professionals, land use and transactional counsel, construction cost estimators, project managers, and general contractors.

-Providing Upfront Training and Ongoing Technical Assistance: Even with clear access to prescreened third-party professionals focused on external opportunities, operators will still require initial training relative to "road-mapping" the facilities and financing processes, and definition of feasible / responsible facilities objectives along with requisite execution steps (e.g., targeting the 8-14% of recurring public funding metric; exploring incubator space; establishing true programmatic needs; setting near-term and permanent plans of finance; setting approach for transaction and project team assemblage, etc.).
-Separately, when a viable facility opportunity arises, the typical state operator will require some amount of ongoing project-based technical assistance or staff augmentation to ensure optimal execution of the various inter-related critical path activities.
+- Creating Network of Preferred Service Providers: Through proper marketing of sector-wide business opportunities, it is possible to assemble a collaborative and motivated set of real estate and financing partners one method through which to vet and define the existing service provider landscape would be a Request for Qualification ("RFQ") and interview process.
+The objectives would be to generate competition and price concessions, ensure quality of service and commitment to the charter school community, and provide charters with quick access to a pre-identified pool of best-in-class professionals.
+Network would include: commercial brokers, lenders, architecture and design professionals, land use and transactional counsel, construction cost estimators, project managers, and general contractors. - Providing Upfront Training and Ongoing Technical Assistance: Even with clear access to prescreened third-party professionals focused on external opportunities, charters will still require initial training relative to "road-mapping" the facilities and financing processes, and definition of feasible / responsible facilities objectives along with requisite execution steps (e.g., targeting the 8-14% of recurring public funding metric; exploring incubator space; establishing true programmatic needs; setting near-term and permanent plans of finance; setting approach for transaction and project team assemblage, etc.).
+Separately, when a viable facility opportunity arises, the typical state charter school will require some amount of ongoing project-based technical assistance or staff augmentation to ensure optimal execution of the various inter-related critical path activities.

-Closing the Knowledge Gap: Illustrative Training for Operators
+Closing the Knowledge Gap: Training for State Charter Schools size, accessibility)?

-With the majority of state operators pursuing private facilities, it is imperative that they receive upfront training to enable clearly-defined and well-informed facilities strategies, the components of which are highly interdependent, non-linear, and unique to each organization.
+With the majority of state charter schools pursuing private facilities, it is imperative that they receive upfront training to enable clearly-defined and well-informed facilities strategies, the components of which are highly interdependent, non-linear, and unique to each organization.
 Sample points of consideration are set out below: